OCA/odoo-pre-commit-hooks/README.md

   --no-verbose          If enabled so disable verbose mode.
   --no-exit             If enabled so it will not call exit.
   --disable DISABLE, -d DISABLE
                         Disable the checker with the given 'check-name', separated by commas.
   --enable ENABLE, -e ENABLE
                         Enable the checker with the given 'check-name', separated by commas.
 Default: All checks are enabled by default
   --config CONFIG, -c CONFIG
-                        Path to a configuration file --list-msgs           List all currently enabled messages.
+                        Path to a configuration file (default: .oca_hooks.cfg) --list-msgs           List all currently enabled messages.

 ```